reustonium/uptime-sentry/.github/PULL_REQUEST_TEMPLATE.md

 ## Proposed changes

-> Why is Uptime improved by accepting this pull request?
+> Why is Uptime Sentry improved by accepting this pull request?
 If it solves an existing issue please link to that issue.

 ### Types of changes